-Join Ben Long for an in-depth discussion in this video The Info Edit button, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video The Info Edit button, part of Nikon D5100 Essential Training.

 By now you should have some experience with this status display that's always…shown on the back of the camera while you're shooting.…What's cool about this display is it's also kind of your control center for…changing parameters on the camera.…This right here is the info edit button.…If I press it then my status display becomes editable.…You can see that I still get my readouts of exposure and everything else, but now…I've got all these buttons around here that I can scroll around with the…four-way control here.…And once I get on one that I want to edit, I can hit the OK button to get into…an editing mode of some kind.…